Cimpress-MCP/serilog-sinks-awscloudwatch/readme.md

 // name of the log group
 var logGroupName = "myLogGroup/" + env.EnvironmentName;

-// customer renderer (optional, defaults to a simple rendered message of Serilog's LogEvent var renderer = new MyCustomRenderer();
+// customer formatter

-// options for the sink defaults in https://github.com/Cimpress-MCP/serilog-sinks-awscloudwatch/blob/master/src/Serilog.Sinks.AwsCloudWatch/CloudWatchSinkOptions.cs
+var formatter = new MyCustomTextFormatter();

-CloudWatchSinkOptions options = new CloudWatchSinkOptions {
+// options for the sink defaults in https://github.com/Cimpress-MCP/serilog-sinks-awscloudwatch/blob/master/src/Serilog.Sinks.AwsCloudWatch/CloudWatchSinkOptions.cs var options = new CloudWatchSinkOptions
-  LogGroupName = logGroupName,
+{

-  // Pick one of the following
+  // the name of the CloudWatch Log group for logging LogGroupName = logGroupName,

-  LogEventRenderer = MyCustomRenderer,
+  // the main formatter of the log event
-  TextFormatter = MyCustomTextFormatter,
+  TextFormatter = formatter,

   // other defaults defaults
   MinimumLogEventLevel = LogEventLevel.Information,